 We offer a full and comprehensive range of modern, diagnostic and therapeutic techniques at The James Cook University Hospital for a large population.

-We also help the care of patients with chronic heart disease who develop other major illnesses and are supported by the cardiac rehabilitation department that provides a seven-week programme for patients recovering from heart conditions or surgery.
+We also help the care of patients with chronic heart disease who develop other major illnesses and are supported by the cardiac rehabilitation department which provides a seven-week programme for patients recovering from heart conditions or surgery.